Anmirazik/Open-Source-Ev-charger-End-to-End-Solution/README.md

 <img width="1279" alt="image" src="https://github.com/Anmirazik/EV-Charger-Solution/assets/113960675/2bd82f16-1167-4a87-ba70-5f53fe45c5ea">

 Now you have an End to End EV charging solution with only Open Source !
-COngratulations
+Congratulations